 Individual shareholders who purchase Common Shares through financial intermediaries, pensions or profit sharing plans may not be eligible to hold Common Shares outside of their respective plan or financial intermediary platform.
+Certain broker-dealers with agreements with the distributor are authorized to receive purchase and repurchase requests for transmission to the Fund and in some cases may designate other financial intermediaries to receive such orders.
 Upon reaching \$250 million in net assets, Class F shares of the Fund will be closed to new investors.